MobileHCI: History

 The 12th MobileHCI took place in Lisboa, Portugal, from September 7–10, 2010.
 The conference's general chairs were Marco de Sá and Luís Carriço from the University of Lisboa.
 The theme of the conference was a mobile world for all.
 The acceptance rate was 20% for full papers and 22% overall.

 MobileHCI 2011 took place in Stockholm, Sweden from 30 August to 2 September 2011.
 The 13th in the series was chaired by Markus Bylund (Swedish Institute of Computer Science) and Maria Holm (Mobile Life Centre) with Oskar Juhlin and Ylva Fernaeus also from Mobile Life Centre as programme chairs.
 The full paper acceptance rate was 27% with an overall 23%.
 The Most influential Paper from MobileHCI 2001 prize was awarded to Simon Holland for his paper AudioGPS: Spatial Audio Navigation with a Minimal Attention Interface.

-In 2018 the conference's steering committee agreed to award a prize for the most impactful paper published at MobileHCI in the 20 years conference series to the paper by Matthias Böhmer, Brent Hecht, Johannes Schöning, Antonio Krüger and Gernot Bauer on mobile application usage.
+In 2018, the conference's steering committee agreed to award a prize for the most impactful paper published at MobileHCI in the 20 years conference series ("Impact Award") to the paper by Matthias Böhmer, Brent Hecht, Johannes Schöning, Antonio Krüger and Gernot Bauer on mobile application usage.
+In 2021, the same paper was honoured with the "Most Influential Paper Award" for the recent 10 years of the conference series.

 In 2020, the conference's steering committee agreed to change the name of MobileHCI from Conference on Human-Computer Interaction with Mobile Devices and Services to Conference on Mobile Human-Computer Interaction to reflect the societal and technological transition where mobility has become pervasive and prime to our lives.